Last Updated on July 10, 2023

 Coinbase has slightly higher trading fees that start around 1.49%, except for card purchases which incur a 3.99% fee per transaction.
 Canadian traders can only purchase crypto with CAD via debit card (instantaneously!) or sell their cryptos via PayPal.

-Even though Coinbase has a secure wallet, as a general rule of thumb, we always advise against leaving your coins on any foreign exchanges and highly recommend using a hardware wallet instead.
+Even though Coinbase Wallet is secure, as a general rule of thumb, leaving your coins on any foreign exchanges is not recommended.
+Hardware wallets are popular among traders, so you might want to look into one.
 If you’re interested in how the platform protects users’ funds, read our “Is Coinbase Safe” review.

 - Exceptionally intuitive and user-friendly trading platform